-The project represents the culmination of extensive collaboration between a variety of state and county authorities and is being implemented as a cooperative partnership of four local towns - Apex, Cary, Holly Springs and Morrisville - led by Cary.
+The project represents the culmination of extensive collaboration between a variety of state and county authorities and was implemented as a co-operative partnership of four local towns, namely Apex, Cary, Holly Springs and Morrisville, led by Cary.

 In addition to the construction of the new treatment works, the plan also requires the expansion and rehabilitation of an existing WWTP, the provision of three new pumping stations, two force mains, an interconnecting sewer system and a new discharge point.

 The total project cost is estimated to be $380m.

 Regulatory, economic and demographic factors have all acted as drivers for the project.